 In short, Facebook offers tons of opportunities to drive traffic to your site and promote relevant keywords.

 Instagram can really help local businesses flourish.
 In fact, a staggering 90% of users follow at least one business profile.
 While the platform might seem limited in terms of SEO, Instagram is an underrated traffic source and can be used to boost your search presence.

 Your Instagram bio is perhaps the most important piece of the puzzle.
 With only one link for your entire profile, it’s crucial that your bio link is sending followers to an appropriate page.

 Rather than include a generic homepage link, drive traffic to a specific promotion or mobile-friendly landing page that’s tap and swipe-friendly.
 Also, make sure that you’re tracking link clicks and traffic from Instagram to better understand how the platform is performing for your site.

-Link-shorteners and trackers such as Bitly can do this for you, all the while saving valuable space within your bio.
+Link-shorteners and trackers such as Bitly and Rebrandly can do this for you, all the while saving valuable space within your bio.
 Tools like LinkTree are also useful for more accurately funneling Instagram traffic to your site based on their intent.
 For example, LinkTree appears like a typical URL shortener…